 Map of the Most Instagrammable Places in Tulum

 The beauty of Tulum is that there are two very concentrated areas where you can find everything.
 One area is Tulum town which is the actual city away from the ocean.
 This is where most of the locals live and you can find grocery stores, restaurants, shopping, and everything you need to live.
 The other area is Tulum beach.
-This is where all of the famous hotels, beach clubs, restaurants, and instagrammable places are.
+This is where all of the famous photos of Tulum are from with the hotels, beach clubs, restaurants, and instagrammable places.
 It is very easy to get around Tulum beach as you can just walk between the instagrammable places here.

-This post also includes a few places further away from Tulum which make for a great day trip.
+This post also includes a few places further away from Tulum which make for a great day trip from Tulum.
 You can use this map to locate all the instagrammable places in Tulum and plan your content creation itinerary.

 20 Most Instagrammable Places in Tulum

 Tulum is by far one of the most instagrammable places in the world.
-With the bohemian and eco-friendly vibes, every corner is picturesque and on top of that, the Instagram algorithm seems to love posts from here.
+With the bohemian and eco-friendly vibes, every corner is picturesque and on top of that, the Instagram algorithm seems to love photos of Tulum.
 These are the 20 most instagrammable places in and around Tulum.

 Ven a la Luz at Ahau Tulum Beach